Students: Work at the EMC

 The EMC hires students with a broad range of skills, from first semester through the summer after graduating.
 While positions cannot be guaranteed to students without foundational skills in their discipline of interest, the center thrives when younger students can be mentored by experienced employees.
 This ensures a smooth transfer of knowledge from one project team to another, in addition to providing a unique learning opportunity.
 Sometimes students without much experience, but with enthusiasm to learn, find a good fit in an EMC Studio Lab Tech or Junior-level position.
 You must be a Champlain College student to apply.

 Most, but not all, positions at the EMC require three key pieces: an APPLICATION, resume and sample work.
 A cover letter is required for upperclassmen and encouraged for underclassmen.
-Career Services has a wealth of helpful resources for preparing your resume and cover letter.
+Career Collaborative has a wealth of helpful resources for preparing your resume and cover letter.